robust-rosin/robust/scripts/README.md

 * `use-osrf` [optional]: whether or not BugZoo should use OSRF's sources when installing dependencies for the PUT.
 If `use-osrf` is not provided, its value will default to `no` (i.e., OSRF sources will not be used).
-* `missing-system-dependencies` [optional]: gives a list of the names of any missing system dependencies that should be installed via rosdep (for both the buggy and fixed images).
+* `missing-system-dependencies` [optional]: gives a list of the names of any missing system dependencies that should be installed via `apt-get` (for both the buggy and fixed images).

 **Note:** To use this script, `pyyaml` must be installed in the current